Islamic calendar: Afghan lunar calendar

 The "Afghan lunar calendar" refers to two distinct naming systems for the months of the Hijri calendar, one of which was used by the Pashtuns and the other by the Hazaras.
 They were in use until the time of Amanullah Khan's reign, when the usage of the Solar Hijri Calendar was formalized across Afghanistan.

-With effect from March 2022, the Government of Afghanistan has formally ceased use Solar Hijri calendar in favour of the Lunar Hijri calendar.

 Turki lunar calendar

 In Xinjiang, the Uyghur Muslims traditionally had different names for the months of the Hijri calendar, which were in use until the adoption of the Gregorian calendar in the 20th century.
 These names were collectively referred to as the "Turki lunar year" or "Turki lunar calendar".